myayash/project_kukis/README.md

 ## todo
 [] setup base structure

+## notes
+in the form of a web app for efficiency in accessibility and dev environment i.e. no need specific os support

 ## optional
 [] emphasize sustainable products or practices
 [] support ecofriendly businesses and promote sustainable consumer choices / acts

-## notes
-in the form of a web app for efficiency in accessibility and dev environment i.e. no need specific os support
+### dont forget to configure branch protection rule [done]